isc-projects/kea/doc/guide/dhcp6-srv.rst

 connections.
 If a timeout is given, though, it should be an integer greater than zero.

-The maxiumum number of times the server will automatically attempt to reconnect to the lease database after connectivity has been lost may be
+The maximum number of times the server will automatically attempt to reconnect to the lease database after connectivity has been lost may be
 specified: